Let nothing, therefore, be put before the Work of God.” (Rule of St. Benedict, 43)

 We invite you to pray with us!

 Wherever you find yourself today, you can pray with us.
 It can be as simple as pausing to pray the Lord’s Prayer at this very moment or around the same time as the monks’ schedule, or you could consider praying the full Liturgy of the Hours, embedded at the bottom of this page, on your own schedule.

 Many have come to Our Lady of the Holy Cross on retreat or to mass or for one of our services.
 So many have said “I wish I could do this more often,” but time and our busy lives make that hard.

 Yet the church calls all of us to this prayer.
-The Liturgy, especially the Mass and the Divine Office, is the life-blood of the mystical body of Christ.
+The Liturgy–the Mass, or Divine Liturgy, first, and the Liturgy of Hours, second–is the life-blood of the Mystical Body of Christ.
 We encourage you to breathe with the psalms and let your heart beat as one with the church in the rhythm of the Liturgy of the Hours.
-In doing so, you can join the monks who stand daily in choir at Our Lady of the Holy Cross Abbey, as well as the millions of others who pray the Divine Office.
+In doing so, you can join the monks who stand daily in choir at Our Lady of the Holy Cross Abbey, as well as the millions of other Christians who pray the Divine Office.